jakubsob/jakubsob.github.io/src/content/blog/test-smells-in-r/index.md

 We're not optimising memory, we're optimising for clarity.
 It's also much easier to maintain — when a requirement changes, you know exactly which test to update and why.

 Adding `# Arrange`, `# Act`, and `# Assert` comments is a simple habit that makes this smell hard to miss.
 When the `# Assert` block has five `expect_*` calls testing unrelated things, the label might prompt you to notice — and question whether they all belong together.
+When the `# Act` creates multiple results, it becomes clear that the test is doing too much.

 The structure doesn't fix the test, but it makes the problem easier to spot at a glance.
 The test is no longer a blob of code doing everything at once.
 It has a structure that invites you to think about what belongs in each section.

 ## 3. Over-specification